 With this visa, you can live in Indonesia for consecutive years and enter or exit the country as many times as you would like.
 You can also get a local bank account and hire a driver or maid.
 However, you should have no plan of working at all in Indonesia.

-Retirement visa become a favourite option for expats living in Bali.
+Retirement visa is popular among expats living in Bali.
 Read more about its requirements.

 Process and Requirements of Acquiring KITAS

 The process of a visa application in Indonesia might be stressful.
 We all know that.
 The process may take up to 10 weeks, and it is strongly advised to complete your early consultation with Cekindo to avoid unnecessary disappointment.
 Furthermore, a KITAS renewal is preferably done 2 months before the expiry date.

 Now, let’s discuss how to go about getting the visa/permit.

 - Employer or organization proposes to use foreign manpower to Local Manpower Department.